nir0s/feedr/docs/quick_start.rst

 .. code-block:: bash

- feeder -h
+ mouth -h
- feeder list transports # to list the default transports available to you feeder list formatters # to list the default formatters available to you feeder list fake # for a list of fake data fields you can use
+ mouth list transports # to list the default transports available to you mouth list formatters # to list the default formatters available to you mouth list fake # for a list of fake data fields you can use

 and to configure feeder, see the `configuration <http://feeder.readthedocs.org/en/latest/configuration.html>`_ section.